microsoft/qsharp/katas/content/single_qubit_gates/index.md

 **What you should know to start working on this kata:**

-- Basic linear algebra
+- Basic knowledge of linear algebra
-- The concept of qubit
+- The concept of qubit.
+If you need a refresher, you can check out "The Qubit" kata preceding this one.

 @[section]({
     "id": "single_qubit_gates__basics",
     "title": "The Basics"
 })

 There are certain properties common to all quantum gates.
-This section will introduce those properties, using the $X$ gate as an example.
+This section introduces those properties, using the $X$ gate as an example.

 ## Matrix Representation